 Disclaimer: This post may contain affiliate links for your convenience.
 You can read my full disclosure policy here.

 I moved to Nashville sixteen years ago when I came here for college.
 Much to my chagrin, boiled peanuts are nowhere to be found!
-I’m not sure why this city has not caught on to the southern delicacy that I cherish from my youth, but nonetheless, I have been deprived in these recent years.
+I’m not sure why this city hasn’t caught on to the southern delicacy that I cherish from my youth, but nonetheless, I’ve been deprived in these recent years.
 I craved boiled peanuts during my pregnancies.
 And sometimes I crave them even when I’m not pregnant.
 They’re just so good.

 The first time I made these and cracked open one of those Instant Pot boiled peanuts, I was instantly transported back to my childhood, eating the Southern staple snack in the Low Country.
-It is embarrassing how many I can eat in one sitting, but we’ll just keep that between you and me, mmkay?
+They are just as good as The Peanut Man’s!
+It’s embarrassing how many I can eat in one sitting, but we’ll just keep that between you and me, mmkay?

 You can find more easy pressure cooker recipes here.
 Read about how to convert slow cooker recipes for the pressure cooker (with a FREE printable cheat sheet!) here.

 Sign up for your FREE printable Beginner's Guide to Getting Started with Your Pressure Cooker, including a printable Conversion Cheat Sheet to help you convert your favorite slow cooker meals to pressure cooker meals!